topbitdu/unidom-contact/ROADMAP.md

 ## v1.4.3
 1. Improve the Contact Subscription spec for the contact_is scope

+## v1.4.4
+1. As Contact shared examples
+2. As Subscriber shared examples
+3. RSpec shared examples manifest
+4. Improve the Email Address spec for the As Contact concern

 ## v1.5
 1. Landline Phone Number model & migration
 2. As Landline Phone Number Subscriber concern